-Here too, the Presidential Memorandum cannot avoid judicial review through similar savings clause language.
-Just as the executive order in City & County of San Francisco limited itself to be "consistent with law," the Presidential Memorandum "shall be implemented consistent with applicable law."
+Here too, the Presidential Memorandum cannot avoid judicial review through similar savings clause lan-Just as the executive order in City & County of guage.
+San Francisco limited itself to be "consistent with law," the Presidential Memorandum "shall be implemented consistent with applicable law."
 85 Fed.
-Reg. at 44,680; see also id. ("the Secretary shall take all appropriate action, consistent with the Constitution and other applicable law ").
-That language does not render the Presidential Memorandum unreviewable.
+Reg. at 44,680; see also id. ("the Secretary shall take all appropriate action, consistent with the Constitution and other applica-").
+That language does not render the ble law. . . .
+Presidential Memorandum unreviewable.
 Indeed, Defendants do not rely on the "consistent with law" language in the Presidential Memorandum to contest ripeness.

 Instead, Defendants rely on the language of the Presidential Memorandum which states, "the policy of the United States to exclude from the apportionment base aliens who are not in a lawful immigration status" is limited "to the maximum extent feasible and consistent with the discretion delegated to the executive branch."
 Id. (emphasis added); see also id. ("to the extent feasible and to the maximum extent of the President's discretion under the law").
-Pursuant to that policy, "the Secretary shall take all appropriate action, consistent with the Constitution and other applicable law, to provide information permitting the President, to the extent practicable, to exercise the President's discretion to carry out the policy set forth."
+Pursuant to that policy, "the Secretary shall take all appropriate action, consistent with the Constitution and other applicable law, to provide information permitting the President's discretion to carry out the policy set forth."
 Id. (emphasis added).
-Yet none of this qualifying language "override[s] clear and specific language" that "commands action."
-City & County of San Francisco, 897 F.3d at 1239-40.
-In fact, the qualifying language is immediately offset by adjacent modifiers: "all appropriate action" to "the maximum extent feasible."
-85 Fed.
+Yet none of this qualifying language "override[s] clear and tion."
+The court in City & County of San Francisco noted, "Allbaugh is distinguishable.
+Because the Executive Order unambiguously commands action, here there is more than a 'mere possibility that some agency might make a legally suspect decision.'"
+897 F.3d at 1240 (quoting Allbaugh, 295 F.3d at 33).